 - Heavy analytics or reporting workloads.
 Both ORMs add overhead.
 Use postgres.js directly with hand-written SQL.
 The 7 ms overhead per query becomes meaningful when you run 10,000 queries per report.

 - You ship to a database that isn’t Postgres or MySQL.
 Drizzle’s MS SQL / Oracle support is community-maintained at best.
-Prisma supports more dialects but the experience varies.
+Prisma supports more dialects with better driver quality.

 - You need a NoSQL store.
 Both are SQL ORMs.
 For Mongo or DynamoDB, look at the official drivers or Typegoose and Dynamoose respectively.